POEMMA-Balloon with Radio: A multi-messenger, multi-detector balloon payload: Science goals of PBR

-For a representative geomagnetic field strength of order \unit[0.5]{G}, only high‑energy secondary electrons ($E_e>$ \unit[100]{GeV}) emit appreciable X‑ray flux~\cite{2011NuPhS.215..250C,Krizmanic:2023O0}.
-Consequently, the X‑ray signal is confined primarily to the early stages of shower development (shower age $s\lesssim0.5$), when secondary electrons are, on average, more energetic.
+The strong energy-dependent attenuation implies that high-energy photons measurements are only feasible with an {\it in situ } instrument, as X-rays and $\gamma$-rays in this energy range are largely absorbed in the atmosphere and remain inaccessible to both ground-based and space-based observatories.

 Measuring these X‑rays with PBR would probe a relatively unexplored portion of the cascade and can improve reconstruction of primary energy and composition, while providing constraints on shower physics and interaction models.
-More details on this and the approach to modeling this emission are given in \cite{Saavedra:2025unx}.

 \paragraph{Fluorescence Emission} In addition to observing HAHAs via optical Cherenkov and radio emission, PBR will be able, for the first time, to measure the longitudinal profiles with the FC for some of these showers, mainly in tilt mode (see \autoref{subsec:uhecr}) depending on the shower geometry.
 Shower development in a rarefied atmosphere leads to a different average and spread of $X_{\mathrm{max}}$ (the depth at which the EAS reaches its greatest size in terms of secondary particles) compared to more vertical showers.
 This is a result of hadrons being more likely to decay than to interact for the case of more vertical showers.
 This unique shower development allows PBR to provide an alternative approach to evaluate hadronic interaction models.
 As these EASs develop significantly farther away from the FC than in the case of nadir observation, the energy threshold increases, and the detection rate is low.